tglucksmann/buybitcoinworldwide.github.io/_posts/2015-11-05-buy-iphone copy.md

 ---
 It’s no secret: at Buy Bitcoin Worldwide, we’re holders.
 We value our bitcoins, and don’t go looking to spend them.
 However, if a merchant offers a large discount for paying with bitcoins then it may be worth it to spend bitcoins instead of fiat currency.

 We want to show you an example of when one might want to spend bitcoins instead of holding them.
 The iPhone is a commonly used, somewhat expensive device.
-We’ll use it as an example to show you the kind of discounts that are out there for Bitcoin users.
+We’ll show how to buy an iPhone with bitcoin as an example of the discounts out there for Bitcoin users.

 An iPhone, purchased without a contract, costs hundreds of dollars.
 By spending bitcoins you can easily save over $100 dollars, or more, if you're not in a rush and are patient.